-5/16/16 Maggie looks like a German shepherd and border collie mix, weighing about 55 pounds.
+5/16/16 Maggie looks like a German Shepherd and Border Collie mix - two smart breeds!
+She weighs about 55 pounds.
 She was heartworm negative on her last blood test.
-She is around 2 to 3 years old and still has the puppy attitude.
+She is around 3 years old and still has a puppy attitude.
 She is medium energy with a strong will.
-Her favorite toy is a toy with rope in it and likes to play with it by herself.
-I throw it occasionally but she doesn't want me to keep throwing it.
-She is not a velcro dog but does want to know where you are at all times.
+Her favorite toy is a toy with rope in it and she likes to play with it by herself.
+I throw it occasionally, but she doesn't want me to keep throwing it.
+She is not a velcro dog, but does want to know where you are at all times.
 She loves the outside and helps me with yard work.
-She will need to be put in her crate for mowing, weed wacking, etc. She does not like the vet but she is getting better.
-She enjoys walks but can get over stimulated.
+She will need to be put in her crate for mowing, weed wacking, etc. She does not like the vet, but she is getting better.
+She enjoys walks, but can get over stimulated.
 She loves car rides.
 She has some allergies but antihistamines work for her.
-She is smart and now knows many commands.
-High prey drive.
-No small dogs, cats or little children.
+She is smart and knows many commands.
+She has a high prey drive, so no small dogs, cats, or little children.
 When children are around, they should be respectful of her.

 I believe Maggie has been chained most of her life.
 She has not been socialized with humans or other animals.
 There were two dogs in her last home.
 The younger one played with her but the older one she would not leave alone.
-She has a want to please and loves hugs.
-I am still getting to know her so I will give an update later.
-She is heartworm positive so we will be re-evaluating that in January.
+She has a desire to please and loves hugs.
+I am still getting to know her, so I will give an update later.
+She is heartworm positive, so we will be re-evaluating that in January.

 If you are interested or want to ask questions you can email me at firstname.lastname@example.org .